 In the winter, our riding opportunities dwindle like the fading daylight.
-But that doesn't mean you have to lose fitness.
-All cyclists can benefit from an organized and deliberate winter gym program.
+But that doesn’t mean you have to lose fitness.
+All cyclists can benefit from an organised and deliberate winter gym programme.
 Adding resistance training to your winter routine will help you begin your next cycling season ahead of the game.

 Follow these tips with some resistance training over the winter to start next season healthier, stronger and better equipped to avoid injury.

 Let your muscles adapt slowly to the new work load.
 Use lighter weights and don’t push it.
 If you haven’t lifted in a while, you will be establishing efficient neuro-muscular pathways as well as strengthening muscle.
 This period also helps to minimise the risk of injury by signaling the tendons and ligaments and well as musculature attachment areas to become more robust.

 This will ensure that you hit the appropriate workout with the appropriate intensity.
 Training is about intensity.
 If you’re too strung out between the gym and the bike you won’t be able to execute useful workouts on the bike or in the gym.
 They won’t be of sufficient intensity to stimulate physiological change.